thaiminh2022/thaimin2022-blog/README.md

 # Thaiminh2022's Blog

-This is my blog, for further information, check out my [profile](https://github.com/thaiminh2022).
+The blog is hosted at: https://thaiminh2022.github.io For further information, check out my [profile](https://github.com/thaiminh2022).

 The section below will be a clone of my readme.